How do the Online classes work?

 How much is tuition?

-Tuition varies according to the duration of a given session.
-Once you complete your profile on our Registration Page, you'll be able to see all available classes and prices.
+Tuition varies according to the duration of a given session or class.
+Once you complete your profile on our Registration Page, you'll be able to see all available classes and prices before you pay.
 Discounts are available and automatically calculated if you register for multiple classes and/or register more than one family member.

 How do I get teacher's permission to participate in a class labeled "continued?"

 Classes labeled "continued" or "choreography in progress" are carried over from the session before.
 Simply email us before registering if you're interested in participating and we can help you determine if it's a good time to join.

 What should I wear to my first class?

-You don't need everything listed below for your very first class, but flamenco shoes are important for foot protection and stabilization.
+You don't need everything listed below for your very first class and for our virtual classes, flamenco shoes are not required.

-You will need a long skirt that allows for plenty of movement and can be picked up easily, tights or leggings to wear underneath, a fitted top and flamenco shoes.
+In general, you will need a long skirt that allows for plenty of movement and can be picked up easily, tights or leggings to wear underneath, a fitted top and flamenco shoes (for in-studio use).

 Absolutely no open-toe or ballroom shoes!

 We carry skirts and accessories such as castanets in our Flamenco Boutique and can help you find high quality shoes to order.
 Other options are also available in local Chicago dance stores.

 I've never taken flamenco before, what should I expect?